-Students apply Animal Science program knowledge and skills in a more comprehensive and authentic way.
-Capstones are project/problem based learning opportunities that occur both in and away from school.
-Under supervision of the school and through partnerships, students combine classroom learning with work experience to benefit themselves and others.
+Students apply Animal Science program knowledge and skills more comprehensively and authentically.
+Capstones are project/problem-based learning opportunities that occur both in and away from school.
+Under the supervision of the school and through partnerships, students combine classroom learning with work experience to benefit themselves and others.
 The main focus in this course will be livestock selection and nutrition, large animal production, small animal production, vet science, and animal science careers.

-Offered to JUNIORS AND SENIORS who have taken 3 of the above courses, with one of the 3 being Animal and Plant Science and teacher's approval.
+Offered to JUNIORS AND SENIORS who have taken 3 of the above courses, with one of the 3 being Livestock Science or Animal and Plant Science (prior to 2022) and teacher's approval.